cozy/cozy-stack/docs/intents.md

 #### Client / Server architecture

-Instead of letting the two applications communicate with each other, they could me made  to talk through the stack.
+Instead of letting the two applications communicate with each other, they could be made to talk through the stack.
 This would be useful as the stack could act as a middleware, transforming data on the fly or granting permissions where appropriate.

 However, this approach has also severe drawbacks, notably the fact that the stack must hold a copy of all the data that the apps want to transfer (which can include large files).
 It also makes it significantly harder for the client to know when the intent has been processed.